IQSS/dataverse-frontend/docs/reusable-components.md

 ### Testing the JSF embed locally

 The dev environment can serve the built components next to the JSF pages, the same way a production proxy would.
-It needs a Dataverse image that has the tree endpoint and the feature flags; the backend PR publishes one with the `/push-image` comment, as `ghcr.io/gdcc/dataverse:<branch>`.
+It needs a valid `.npmrc` (see the Developer Guide; the SPA container runs `npm install` against GitHub Packages) and a Dataverse image that has the tree endpoint and the feature flags.
+Every push to the backend PR publishes one as `ghcr.io/gdcc/dataverse:<branch>`.

 ```bash
 npm run build-reusable-components